 What does “comparative negligence” mean?

-According to Kansas Statutes section 60-258a, even if it is determined that you are partially “at fault” for your injury, you may still receive damages.
-As long as the court does not place your percentage of liability at more than 50 percent, the property owner can still be required to provide financial compensation for injuries and other damages.
+According to Kansas Statutes section 60-258a, even if you are partially “at fault” for your injury, you may still receive damages.
+As long as the court does not place your percentage of liability at more than 50 percent, the property owner can still be required to provide financial compensation for a portion of your damages.